 As the world population continues to grow at a dangerously unsustainable rate, resources are becoming increasingly scarce, which has begun to force society and technology to come up with new ways to face the ever increasing demand.
 An area of particular concern for many countries is a shortage of adequate housing.

-Early this year, UN experts expressed strong concern regarding the global housing crisis.
+Early this year, UN experts expressed a strong concern regarding the global housing crisis.
 More than a billion people worldwide live in substandard housing and by 2030, that figure could rise to three billion.
 In New York City alone there were 100,000 homeless students registered in the public school system during the 2015-16 school year.
 A shocking number for one of the world’s wealthiest countries.

 Having access to housing is something the UN considers an essential human right, yet as the population grows, the ability to ensure that every individual has somewhere to call home has become progressively more difficult.
 However, many innovative businesses are working to create more efficient, affordable and sustainable housing to take us into the future.
 Here are a few of the most exciting projects out there aimed at tackling the problem.